Survey of the grammatical treatment of embedded Dative/locative clauses in Mongolian

-The commonest case ending on verbal nouns, participles, or NDS is the Accusative, which marks the entire clause as the object of a verb.
-Clauses in the Accusative case have their own grammatical designation: "Objective clause" or Тусагдахуун гишүүн өгүүлбэр⇪.
+The commonest case ending on NDS (verbal nouns or participles) is the Accusative, which marks the entire clause as the object of a verb.
+Indeed, clauses in the Accusative case have their own grammatical designation: "Objective clause" or Тусагдахуун гишүүн өгүүлбэр⇪.
 Similarly, "Subjective clauses" (Өгүүлэгдэхүүн гишүүн өгүүлбэр⇪), which have zero marking, have their own separate grammatical identity.

 Other grammatical cases are more limited in their ability to attach to NDSs and the role they play is more fragmented.
-The Dative/locative attaches to the following 'verbal nouns' or 'participles': the -х form, the -сан4 form (simple past tense), the -даг4 form (habitual), and the -аа4 (imperfective) form, as well as the negative form -гүй.
+The Dative/locative attaches to the following: the -х form, the -сан4 form (simple past tense), the -даг4 form (habitual), and the -аа4 (imperfective) form, as well as the aforementioned negative form -гүй.

 Note that the grammaticalised or semi-grammaticalised form гэхэд, the Dative/locative of гэх, is excluded from the scope of the following.

 5. A Contrastive Grammar of Mongolian and English (Batchuluun)